codefresh-io/helm-chart-examples/README.md

-# chart-of-charts-example
+# helm-chart-examples

-Example of ways to use Helm chart dependencies
+A collection of different ways to do Helm charts.